aspnet/Benchmarks/src/BenchmarksApps/BasicMinimalApi/BuildingLocally.md

 ```
 The properties and their values come from [goldilocks.benchmarks.yml](../../../scenarios/goldilocks.benchmarks.yml).

-The build should complete without warnings or errors.
+The build should complete without errors.

 ## Validating